w2sz/MK808-Linux/README.md

 # MK808-Linux

-Ubuntu for MK808 Android TV Stick (RK3066 Chip)
+Out-of-box Ubuntu for MK808 Android TV Stick (RK3066 Chip)

 ## How To